JMRI/JMRI/scripts/HOWTO-distribution.md

     cd ../../branches/jmri/releases
     svn update 3.11.6

-    ( if you don't have this, check out the specific section with "svn co ${SVNREPO}/branches/jmri/releases/3.11.6".
-Also, don't forget to copy your 'local.properties' file from HEAD)
+    If you don't have this, check out the specific section with

+    svn co ${SVNREPO}/branches/jmri/releases/3.11.6

+    Also, don't forget to copy
+    your 'local.properties' file from HEAD

 ================================================================================
 If you're doing the build using the CI engine, configure it to build the new release:

 ( ) Log in to the CI engine at

     http://builds.jmri.org/jenkins/job/Test%20Releases/

 ( ) Click "New Item"